codeths/ethsbell-rewrite/.github/ISSUE_TEMPLATE/bug_report.md

 (Content in parentheses can be removed from the submitted issue.)
 (Only submit this issue if you believe the program is behaving incorrectly.)

+(If the bug is only present in the browser extension, please file your report at https://github.com/chromezoneeths/ethsbell-extension)

 **Describe the bug**
 (A clear and concise description of what the bug is.)